Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 ***Champion Meereo of Clan Longear***

-The humans had answered the problem of how to contain the potentially severe threat of biodroned individuals through uncompromising means---by surrounding them with ice and bears.
+The humans had answered the problem of how to contain the potentially severe threat of biodroned individuals through uncompromising means - by surrounding them with ice and bears.
 Miles upon miles upon *miles* of both.

 Camp Tebbutt was actually quite a pleasant place to live, all told.
 Each interned individual had a spacious and well insulated barracks hut all to themselves and an effectively unlimited budget for creature comforts, communications notwithstanding.
-The scenery was something to behold as well---muscular mountains, garlanded with thick forests and threaded by water so pure and so cold that even the distant note of it on the wind was enough to sting the nose.
+The scenery was something to behold as well - muscular mountains, garlanded with thick forests and threaded by water so pure and so cold that even the distant note of it on the wind was enough to sting the nose.

 Those were the *pleasant* scents.
 It also carried all the olfactory markers of *death,* certain and unpleasant, for any biodrone who worked up both the suicidal audacity and the luck to somehow make it past three layers of concertina wire, seven sniper towers and the patrols on dog sleds.